Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/09-react-native/README.md

 - ListView
 - Button
 - Image
-- and more...

-The example below provide a couple Components that you can add to a React-Native project.
-These make use of the following React Native Components.

-- Fetch
-- View
-- Text
+- ...

-Import these packages like this:
+Import these from the `react-native` package like this:

 `import { Text, View } from 'react-native';`

-`fetch()` is a global method!
+Many global JavaScript methods like `fetch()` are available in React native also!

 ### Styles

 Styles are handled a little differently.
-You'll need to make a styleSheet object with
+You will want to use the styled component strategy.
+That is place the styles within the component definition.

+You'll need to make a styleSheet object with.
+Create a new stylesheet as a JavaScript Object assigning style properties in camel case.
+Units are always points.
+React Native only supports a subset of the available CSS style properties and some of the values differ.
+Be sure to consult the [docuementation](https://facebook.github.io/react-native/docs/style.html).

 ```
 import { StyleSheet } from 'react-native'